Amazon Marketplace

 Detail page is the Amazon product page where customers see product information, images, reviews, and purchase options.
 It is the central conversion engine for e-commerce.
 A well-optimized detail page with high-quality content and images is critical for sales.

-Open term pageDrittanbieter (3P)
+Open glossary pageDrittanbieter (3P)

 Verkäufer über Seller Central